|Features:||Vintage | Orthotic friendly|

 - The boot’s extra-thick EVA midsole lessens shock upon ground contact and provides stability during maneuvers.
 Traction on various terrain types, on the other hand, is provided by the Vibram Kletterlift outsole.

-The Danner Light II for men is offered in narrow, medium and wide widths.
-The women’s version only comes in medium width.
-This boot is sold in standard lengths for men and women.
-The shoe fairly runs true to size.
+The Danner Light II is a hike for men and women.
 A secure fit is achieved through the lace-up closure.
 The amount of lace coverage of this closure system gives the wearer a personalized lockdown, especially if enough pressure is applied to the upper laces.
 The boot is constructed with the 650 last which makes its overall profile narrow.
-Danner recommends wearers with wide feet to get the footwear in EE - wide.

 Vibram’s Kletterlift outsole is what gives the Danner Light II its traction on both wet and dry surfaces.
 This proprietary rubber outsole is made of Vibram’s Megagrip compound which is characterized by durability and adaptability.
 Its heel zone is specifically engineered to absorb shock upon landing.